Mood-al/react-tabs-scrollable/package/README.md

   > Note: this's my first time using typescript so expect many bugs with types since i was interfering a lot of types to any, and because I dont have the proper internet, I couldnt search well for them -\_-.
   > But overall I think everything works fine!.

-- I made it more performant, since I was using 4 useEffect hooks in the code to observe the changes of the tabs and now in the new version I'm using just 2 useEffect one for the scroll event and the second one is to use the ResizeObserver interface to observe the changes on the tab container div.

 - I deleted the unnecessary code and made it more readable and clean.